This soup is very simple, nourishing, filling and cheap to make.

 Every single person in the world who makes tattie soup will have a different recipe/method for making it.
 I grew up in a broth loving house and I don’t recall having tattie soup all that much when I was little.
 This version is very plain and simple.
 You need to mash some of the tatties into the soup to achieve the right texture.
 But don’t go overboard with the mashing – you definitely still want some large chunks.
 This is how my mother in law made it, who is sadly no longer with us.
 And now I make it for my husband and my boys.
 It’s like a hug in a bowl to them.

 A bowl of this nourishing soup on a cold Winters night will warm your bones!

-About 8-10 large potatoes, peeled and roughly chopped into large chunks
+- 8-10 Large potatoes, peeled and roughly cut into chunks

 Check the seasoning and serve with fresh bread or oatcakes.